Pennsylvania State Archives Scholars in Residence Program

 Selection Process and Criteria

 Residencies are awarded on a competitive basis.
-Applications will be evaluated by a committee of academic scholars from the Pennsylvania Historical Association, State Archives staff, State Library of Pennsylvania, and State Historical Records Advisory Board.
+Applications will be evaluated by a committee of academic scholars from the Pennsylvania Historical Association, State Archives staff, and the State Library of Pennsylvania.
 The selection committee will be guided by the following criteria:

 Records at the State Archives may be consulted 9:00 AM to 4:00 PM, Wednesday through Friday